springernature/frontend-playbook/technologies/javascript.md

 ### Linting

-JavaScript code should be linted with [xo].
-Assume the `semicolon` rule is `on`, if you omit a semicolon from your code, it is suggested the following actions occur:
+JavaScript code should be linted with [xo]. `xo` uses ESLint under the hood.

+Consider the following scenario: Assume the `semicolon` rule is `on`, if you omit a semicolon from your JavaScript code, it is suggested the following actions occur:

 1. Your code editor should inform you of this linting failure.
 There are `xo` plugins for popular editors such as Sublime Text and Atom.
 2. Your local `watch` tasks, e.g. those run through Grunt, Gulp, Make etc. inform you of this error in your terminal.
 There are `xo` plugins for Grunt, Gulp and the CLI.